gouldcs/interview-prep/README.md

 I'm writing this repo to keep track of everything I have done and continue to do in order to get an internship at basically any company I want.
 I messed up, it's already March of my Junior year.
 My very first piece of advice is to do this stuff earlier.
 Start your Sophomore year, even your Freshman year.
 If you aren't in college, start now.
 This will include resources to reference that help you learn the fundamentals for the interview process.
 I'm assuming you know data structures and algorithms.
 Good luck!

 ## Step 1: Build a schedule, make it work
-- Spend 3 hours a day on preparing for an interview.
+- Spend 3 hours a day on preparing for an interview
 - 2 hours should be used to work on leetcode problems
 - 1 hours should be dedicated to applying to internships